 Common wisdom holds that that, both generally and in scientific writing, shorter sentences are always better.
 Furthermore, it is often assumed that second-language English speakers must pay special attention to sentence length due to a tendency toward wordiness.
 As a result, many second-language English speakers writing scientific manuscripts are concerned about shortening their sentences during the revision process.

 However, scientific manuscripts are known for their long sentences.
-One set of guidelines for authors (from Elsevier) claims that the average sentence length in scientific manuscripts is 12-17 words, whereas another source reports an average of 25-30 words in the peer-reviewed literature, with some sentences running at over 60 words in the sample studied.
+An article about writing the first draft of a science paper (from Elsevier) claims that the average sentence length in scientific manuscripts is 12-17 words, whereas another source reports an average of 25-30 words in the peer-reviewed literature, with some sentences running at over 60 words in the sample studied.
 For comparison, the average sentence length for Harry Potter author JK Rowling, who can be considered representative of a modern English writer with a general audience, is 12 words, and the first half of this sentence contains 26 words.
 Many manuscript preparation resources advise researchers to shorten their sentences to approximately 20 words to ensure readability.

 Interestingly, in articles submitted or accepted for publication, sentences written by authors for whom English is not their first language may actually be shorter than those written by their English-speaking counterparts.
 A study conducted on articles in the British Journal of Surgery found that the sentences and words (measured in syllables) used by second-language speakers were statistically significantly shorter than those used by first-language English speakers.
 This can be attributed to the tendency of first-language speakers to use longer, more complex sentence constructions.
 Furthermore, with less pressure to focus on writing quality, first-language speakers may be less diligent about avoiding wordiness.